UCA-MSI/ABEILLE/README.md

 ### Installing

-Build the on the whole architecture or load the tar.gz file as a package.
+Build on the whole architecture or load the tar.gz file as a package.

 From Rstudio: